 First, this is not how zakat collection and distribution is organised at present and second, this is deemed incompatible with a monetary system based on riba (surplus, excess, usually equated with interest), using money that is in fact no more than a promissory note – that is, debt – and can be created and destroyed by pressing a key on a computer keyboard.
 The task the Murabitun set themselves therefore is to reorganise both the collection and distribution of zakat and the monetary system.

-To further his aims, Shaykh Vadillo in 1993 founded an institution of wich he is still the chairman, the World Islamic Mint, with its seat in Abu Dhabi.
-The Mint promotes the gold dinar and silver dirham and develops standards for minting those coins (www.islamicmint.nl).
+To further his aims, Shaykh Vadillo in 1993 founded an institution of which he is still the chairman, the World Islamic Mint, with its seat in Abu Dhabi.
+The Mint promotes the gold dinar and silver dirham and sets standards for those coins.
 His missionary zeal bore fruit when on 20 September 2006 the Malaysian state of Kelantan, governed by the Pan-Malaysian Islamic Party, introduced gold dinar coins in three denominations.
 It was the next step in a process in which the youth organisation of that political party had also played an active role, having unveiled a gold dinar already at its annual general meeting in Kelantan on May 3, 1998.
-According to State Financial Planning committee chairman Datuk Husam Musa the coins were meant as a means of saving (The Star 2006; Datuk is an official Malaysian honorific title).
-They initially did not serve as legal tender or even as a means of payment, but the next step was that on 12 August 2010 the state government issued gold dinar and companion silver dirham coins that were explicitly meant to circulate as an alternative to the Malaysian ringgit and were touted as sharia-compliant (New Straits Times 2010).
-Then, scarcely a year later, in the presence of delegations from other countries the Kelantan government announced that henceforth gold dinar and silver dirham coins would be accepted in payment for zakat al-mal, the annual Islamic wealth tax for social purposes (Abdulaev 2011).
+According to State Financial Planning committee chairman Datuk Husam Musa the coins were meant as a means of saving.
+They initially did not serve as legal tender or even as a means of payment, but the next step was that on 12 August 2010 the state government issued gold dinar and companion silver dirham coins that were explicitly meant to circulate as an alternative to the Malaysian ringgit and were touted as sharia-compliant.
+Then, scarcely a year later, in the presence of delegations from other countries the Kelantan government announced that henceforth gold dinar and silver dirham coins would be accepted in payment for zakat al-mal, the annual Islamic wealth tax for social purposes.
 At the time they were already widely accepted by shops and government agencies.
-Earlier in 2011, the Malaysian state of Perak had launched its own dinar and dirham (Modern gold dinar, 2016).
-Islamic Mint in Kelantan is supported by an organisation called Muamalah Council that runs an on-line payment system and publishes directories of firms accepting payment in gold dinar and silver dirham (www.muamalahcouncil.com).
+Earlier in 2011, the Malaysian state of Perak had launched its own dinar and dirham.
+Islamic Mint in Kelantan is supported by an organisation called Muamalah Council that runs an on-line payment system and publishes directories of firms accepting payment in gold dinar and silver dirham.

 A serious setback for the World Islamic Mint and the Kelantan state government was the refusal of Malaysian Zakat Collection Centres to accept zakat payments in gold dinar, a sharia requirement in the eyes of the Murabitun.
-Furthermore, the Kelantan state mufti Datuk Mohamad Shukri Mohamad stated that the division of power between the federal government and the states assigns the right to issue legal tender exclusively to the central bank, Bank Negara Malaysia (Jaafar 2012).
+Furthermore, the Kelantan state mufti Datuk Mohamad Shukri Mohamad stated that the division of power between the federal government and the states assigns the right to issue legal tender exclusively to the central bank, Bank Negara Malaysia.
 It may be noted that Bank Negara Malaysia issues its own gold bullion coin, the Kijang Emas (golden deer), in three sizes, weighing respectively 1 Troy ounce, ½ Troy ounce and ¼ Troy ounce.
-It is distributed by a commercial bank, Maybank Berhad, for investment purposes (www.bnm.gov.my).
+It is distributed by a commercial bank, Maybank Berhad, for investment purposes.
 The coin is a far cry from the currency the Islamic Mint and the Kelantan state government have in mind.

 OTHER ISLAMIC PROPONENTS OF A GOLD (AND SILVER) CURRENCY